NajlaAlariefy/Drill_cleaning_data_1/README.md

-# UCI-HAR-Project
+# Overview
-Getting and Cleaning Data Course Project
+This is another drill from the Getting and Cleaning Data Course, the data to be processed is from the UCI-HAR dataset.

 ## Files Contained:

 ### CodeBook.md
-To have a better understanding of the data, take a look at this file first.
+Overview of the data, have a look at it first.

 ### Run_Analysis.R
 ##### Description